Aug 18, 2014 11:34 AM by KATC

-A recent investigation by BBB of Acadiana revealed three businesses, Arnaud's Furniture, Carroll Building Specialties Inc. and Crazy Charlie's Shoes, have recently been advertising outside of BBB Code of Advertising and state guidelines.
+A recent investigation by BBB of Acadiana revealed three businesses have recently been advertising that they are "going out of business" and have recently complied with BBB Code of Advertising as well as state requirements.

 According to the BBB Code of Advertising, ""Liquidation and going out of business sales should not be advertised unless the stated or implied reason is a fact, should be limited to a stated period of time, and should offer only such merchandise as is affected by the emergency.
 Advertisers should conform with the requirements of applicable local, state and federal laws."

 The State of Louisiana requires that the use of such terms be used for a maximum of 6 months after a license is obtained from the Louisiana Office of the Attorney General Consumer Protection Section.

 This is very closely monitored by BBB of Acadiana.

 Over the last month, Aranud's, Crazy Charlie's and Carroll's have been contacted by BBB and agreed comply with BBB Code of Advertising and agreed to begin the process of properly registering for a license from the state.

 Arnaud's Furniture was contacted about the issue July 24, but as of Aug.
 13, BBB still have not received a response concerning the ad claims.
 BBB has sent the company at least two letters without a response and confirmed with employees that the business has not yet set a firm closing date.

 The company is also advertising "12 months interest free."
 One recent consumer complaint against the business alleged the business ordered new merchandise.
 Businesses are not supposed to bring in new merchandise when advertising that they are going out of business/liquidating/closing the doors forever.